 To find an instructor, I recommend using the Read Your Body Educator directory linked here.
 You can use it to find an instructor based on the fertility signs you want to chart, your location, price range, and more!

-For the last 5 cycles, I have been using the Kegg device that reads the electrolyte levels present in the cervical mucus in the vagina.
-To use this device, someone would insert Kegg in the same two hour period of time during the day.
+To use this device, someone would insert Kegg in the vagina in the same two hour period of time daily.
 Kegg takes approximately two minutes to give the user a reading on the graph.
+As a bonus, you can practice kegels with it while it does the reading.
 Click here to read an article on the science behind Kegg.

 Who is Kegg right for?

-I know that the question on everyone’s mind is whether Kegg can be used to re-place cervical mucus observations for avoiding pregnancy.
-Unfortunately, the answer is that Kegg is not suitable for avoiding pregnancy.
-It is designed to find the most suitable days for conception.
+Kegg is designed to find the most suitable days for conception.
 For those avoiding pregnancy, the fertile window has to be much longer than the window that Kegg gives.
 Until Kegg has been studied for pregnancy avoidance, I cannot recommend it as an alternative to cervical mucus checks which must be made multiple times of day until the evening when someone is strictly avoiding pregnancy.

 Kegg may be right for someone who wants to conceive without needing to take a class or read a book on cervical mucus.
 In my experience, for the most part, it detected my most fertile days in a way that would likely lead to conception if used.